1. Purpose of policy

 5. Risk Management

-4.1 The University considers the integration of risk management throughout all levels of the organisation as fundamental to achieving the University’s strategic and operational objectives, as outlined in the University’s Enterprise Risk Management – Governing Policy.
-Consequently, an analysis of risks and benefits must be undertaken prior to entering into an Agreement, and it is the responsibility of the relevant Cost Centre Manager or financial delegate, authorised to sign the Agreement, to ensure that risk management issues have been addressed.
-Continuous monitoring of risk during performance or over the life of the Agreement should also be undertaken and this is the responsibility of the designated Agreement Manager, as outlined Section 5 below.
+5.1 The University considers the integration of risk management throughout all levels of the organisation as fundamental to achieving the University’s strategic and operational objectives, as outlined in the University’s Enterprise Risk Management – Governing Policy.
+Consequently, it is the responsibility of the Cost Centre Manager or financial delegate to ensure an analysis of risks and benefits is undertaken prior to entering into an Agreement.
+Continuous monitoring of risk during performance or over the life of the Agreement should also be undertaken and this is the responsibility of the designated Agreement Manager, as outlined Section 6 below.

 6. Role and Responsibilities of the Agreement Manager